CME deal under MF Global trustee's microscope

 Freeh said earlier that some of those regulations should not apply in MF’s bankruptcy.

-A spokeswoman for Freeh declined to comment on Thursday.
-A spokesman for Giddens also declined to comment.
+A spokeswoman for Freeh declined comment on Thursday.
+A spokesman for Giddens declined to comment.

 MF Global, headed by former New Jersey Gov. Jon Corzine, collapsed in October after its exposure to European sovereign debt spooked investors.
 Its commodity trader customers are missing an estimated $1.6 billion that vanished from accounts when it was improperly used to cover liquidity gaps as the company sank, Giddens said in a February report.